Diocese of Scranton

 The Diocese of Scranton (Dioecesis Scrantonensis) is a diocese of the Catholic Church in northeastern Pennsylvania in the United States.
-It is a suffragan see of Archdiocese of Philadelphia, established on March 3, 1868.
+Established in 1868, it is a suffragan see of Archdiocese of Philadelphia.
 The mother church is St. Peter's Cathedral in Scranton.

 Territory

 The Diocese of Scranton includes the cities of Scranton, Wilkes-Barre, Williamsport, Hazleton, Nanticoke, Carbondale and Pittston.
 The diocese comprises Lackawanna, Luzerne, Bradford, Susquehanna, Wayne, Tioga, Sullivan, Wyoming, Lycoming, Pike, and Monroe counties.
 The area of the diocese is 8487 sqmi.

 Early history

 1700 to 1800

 Unlike the other British colonies in America, the Province of Pennsylvania did not ban Catholics from the colony or threaten priests with imprisonment.
-However, the colony did require any Catholics seeking public office to take an oath declaring mass to be idolatrous and denying the presence of Christ in the eucharist.
+However, the colony did require any Catholics seeking public office to take an oath declaring the Mass to be idolatrous and denying the presence of Christ in the eucharist.

 In 1784, a year after the end of the American Revolution, Pope Pius VI erected the Apostolic Prefecture of United States of America, including all of the new United States.
 In 1787, James Pellentz traveled from Baltimore up the Susquehanna River into northeast Pennsylvania to minister to the Catholics scattered throughout the region.

 In 1789, Pius VI converted the prefecture to the Diocese of Baltimore, covering all of the United States.
 With the passage of the US Bill of Rights in 1791, Catholics received full freedom of worship.

 In 1793, the French Catholic settlement of French Azilum was founded on the banks of the Susquehanna River near Standing Stone.
 It was meant as a refuge for French aristocrats fleeing persecution in the French Revolution and slave uprisings in the French colony of Saint-Domingue.